sophi-li/sophi-snacks/README.md

 # Sophi Snacks
-List of my favorite restaurants in San Francisco and New York.
+List of my favorite restaurants in San Francisco, New York, and Portland.

 ## Features
 - dropdown of cities to choose from